samathaluca/fallen/README.md

 - Privacy while I become ready to admit and accept that I have a problem.
 - Anonymity so that there is no risk of upsetting parents, partners, employers, collegues or friends.
 - If I have social anxiety, the current recovery options that are widely avaiable will be a struggle for me, for example group therapy or 12 step meetings.
-- I have tried recovery agencies, meidcal professionals or counsellors but their way does not work for me.
+- I have tried recovery agencies, medical professionals or counsellors but their way does not work for me.
 - I do not feel I can attend public group therapy or recovery agencies as I may bump in to an abuser or person from my past who will pose risk to me and my family.
 - Confidentiality so that I do not risk my prospects or future opportunities by seeking help through professionals and having details on my medical records.
 - As a young person I believe that I have different needs, I may be more likely to accept that I am addicted to social media, gaming, self harm  and porn addiction.